-Adding all of these SEO definitions jargon in one place made this SEO terms dictionary absolutely huge, so if you’re looking for a specific phrase/term, use Control+F on Windows or Command+F on Mac to find it throughout the content. 👍
+Adding all of these SEO definitions jargon in one place made this SEO terms dictionary absolutely huge, so if you're looking for a specific phrase/term, use the Table of Contents below or Control+F on Windows or Command+F on Mac to find it throughout the content. 👍

 SEO Glossary Table of Contents:

 - What is Baidu?

 - What is Bing?

 - What is Branded Keywords?

 - What is Breadcrumb Navigation?